jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 1. Where are your network card settings located on Ubuntu while using network manager?
 1. Where are your network card settings located on CentOS/Fedora using network manager?
 1. Where are your network card settings located on Ubuntu 18.04 using netplan?
-1. What are the three major opensource webservers?
+1. What are the two major opensource webservers?
   a.
-Apache, Nginx, and openhttpd
+Apache, Nginx
-  b. httpd, Nginx, openhttpd
+  b. openhttpd, Nginx
   c.
-Apache, IIS, Nginx
+Apache, IIS
   d.
-Apache, Lighttd, Nginx
+Apache, Tomcat
 1. What are two related and major opensource relational databases?
   a.
 SQL and MySQL
   b.
 MariaDB and MySQL